 These zucchini oatmeal cookies are made with shredded zucchini, oatmeal, cashew butter, and chocolate chips.
-They are soft, chewy, and the perfect zucchini cookie!
+They are soft, chewy, and the perfect zucchini cookie recipe!

 Delicious Oatmeal Zucchini Cookies

 There is nothing we love more than a chewy zucchini cookie.
-These delicious oatmeal zucchini cookies are a delicious spin off of a monster cookie.
+These delicious oatmeal zucchini cookies are a delicious spin-off of our flourless monster cookies.
 Take out the M&Ms and add shredded zucchini and you’ve got a serving of vegetables.